iqual-ch/drupal-platform/docs/configuration.md

 6. Make sure to rebuild the container in VS Code so Solr is started (without a core for initial configuration).

 You should now have a running Solr service with a core created from the configuration in the `solr` directory.
+Follow the Search API module's documentation on how to create indexes.